FOSSClass/AbantOS-Elive/README.md

     1. Upstream runs autoreconf -i -f in the source directory and distributes the generated files along with the source.
     2. The user obtains the distributed source and runs ./configure && make in the source directory to compile the program in an executable source binary.
+-Initially, the repository you create in Bitbucket is going to be empty without any code in it.
+That's okay because you will start adding some files to it soon.
+This Bitbucket repository will be the central repository for your files, which means that others can access that repository if you give them permission.
+After creating a repository, you'll copy a version to your local system—that way you can update it from one repo, then transfer those changes to the other
 ## Creating a Repository
 Two types of
 dpkg-scanpackages